In TypeScript, we can define a variable which can have multiple type of values (i.e. number, string etc). This is called union type.

 '|') symbol between the types.

-As said earlier, use pipe symbol between multiple types which variable can support.
+Use pipe symbol between multiple types which a variable should support.

 Let’s see an example of typescript union types.